 No, someone outside the family cannot file a wrongful death claim in Newark.
 Only a court-appointed estate representative is allowed to file the claim, and any compensation is limited to legally eligible family members or dependents.

+A wrongful death attorney Newark families work with can help explain the difference between a civil wrongful death claim and a criminal case after a fatal accident.
 Wrongful death claims and criminal cases in Newark serve different purposes, even when they arise from the same fatal incident.
 A wrongful death claim is a civil action focused on financial accountability, while a criminal case addresses punishment for violations of the law.

 These distinctions often matter in cases involving fatal traffic crashes on Broad Street, violent incidents, or deaths caused by serious negligence in public or private settings across Newark.